Robin-Guilliou/Unconstrained-Optimization/README.md

 - Steepest descent,
 - Newton's method.

-A description of the methods as well as the implementations are provided in the notebook.
+A description of the methods as well as the implementations are provided in the notebooks.